-Rachel Elias Wein is an experienced executive and strategist with demonstrated success unlocking value through capital allocation.
-Rachel has spent 20 years focused on how consumer change is impacting commercial real estate and how future-focused capital allocation can unlock long term value.
-A creative problem solver with cultural sensitivity and operational expertise, Rachel has a proven track record of developing and executing successful strategic transformations.
+Rachel Elias Wein is an experienced executive with demonstrated success unlocking value through capital allocation.
+Rachel has over 20 years of experience focused on consumer behavior, commercial real estate, and transformation.

-Rachel is an independent director of Alpine Income Property Trust (NYSE: PINE), a single tenant net lease real estate investment trust, where she is a member of Audit and Compensation committees.
+Rachel is an independent director of Alpine Income Property Trust (NYSE: PINE), a single tenant net lease real estate investment trust, where she chairs the compensation committee, is a member of the audit committee (NYSE audit committee financial expert), and a member of nominating and corporate governance committee.

 Rachel is a trustee of the City of St. Petersburg Police Department Pension Fund, responsible for the administration, operation, and investments of the Police Pension Plan.